 - Create and implement a leadership development plan for the top candidates

 - Monitor the candidates’ progress on these plans

 Considering the Financial Implications

-Don’t forget that transitioning the ownership of a business is an enormous transition for the owner, his/her successor(s), and the business.
-Change is not easy for anyone, but planning can lessen the pain.
+Keep in mind that the business succession process will be an enormous transition for you, your successor(s), and the business.
+Change isn’t easy for anyone, but comprehensive planning can help lessen the pain.
 Don’t underestimate the human element and how much time and effort will be required to make this happen.
-“Overnight” ownership transitions are done out of necessity when an event, usually an unpleasant one, occurs.
-Don’t wait for something unpleasant to happen.
-Developing a plan will allow you to maintain control over this process, have the information you need to make decisions when necessary and positively impact the outcome.
+“Overnight” ownership transitions are done out of necessity when an event, usually an unpleasant one, occurs, which can be much more painful for everyone involved.
+Developing a clear succession plan will allow you to maintain control over this process, and provide you with the tools and resources you need to make decisions when necessary and positively impact the outcome of the transition.